-49. PLAQUE WITH ROBED WOMAN Ivory, glass inlay Israel, Megiddo, Stratum VII Excavated under the direction of Gordon Loud, 1939 Late Bronze Age IIB, ca. 1400-1200 BC H: 19.8; W: 8.1 cm OIM A22258A This delicately carved openwork plaque was once part of an inlay from a chair or bed.
+PLAQUE WITH ROBED WOMAN

+Ivory, glass inlay Israel, Megiddo, Stratum VII Late Bronze Age IIB, ca. 1400-1200 BC A22258A

+This delicately carved openwork plaque was once part of an inlay from a chair or bed.
 Letters between Canaanite rulers and Egyptian pharaohs around the time this ivory was carved refer to lavish gifts and tribute that included ivory furniture.
 The plaque depicts a slender woman wearing a fringed robe and necklace with an Egyptian hairstyle or wig.
 Although this ivory features Egyptian-style elements, such as the frontal eye depicted on the profile face, the plaque was probably made for a local client in the Levant.
 There are strong similarities between this inlay and examples from the Syrian site of Ras Shamra (ancient Ugarit), as well as elements that anticipate Levantine ivoryworking traditions of the early first millennium BC.
 JG

-50. GAME OF FIFTY-EIGHT HOLES Ivory, gold, frit inlays Israel, Megiddo, Stratum VIIA Excavated under the direction of Gordon Loud, 1939 Late Bronze Age IIB, ca. 1300-1200 BC H: 26.5; W: 17.8; Th: 0.5 cm OIM A22254A-B Board games were immensely popular in the ancient world.
+GAME OF FIFTY-EIGHT HOLES

+Ivory, gold, frit inlays Israel, Megiddo, Stratum VIIA Excavated in 1939 Late Bronze Age IIB, ca. 1300-1200 BC A22254A-B

+Board games were immensely popular in the ancient world.
 This board was used to play the game of fifty-eight holes.
-Popular in Egypt from around 2050 BC, the game spread across the Near East during the second millennium BC.
+Popular in Egypt from around 2050 BC, the game spread across the Middle East during the second millennium BC.
 Traveling merchants and envoys probably helped spread the game's popularity.
-Like the game of twenty squares (see No. 68), fifty-eight holes is a race game like modern chutes and ladders.
+Like the game of twenty squares (see p.
+97), fifty-eight holes is a race game like modern chutes and ladders.
 It was similar to the Egyptian game of hounds and jackals named for its animal-headed pegs.
 The object of the game was to be the first to move all five pegs around the board.
-Every fifth hole, as well as the central panel, was inlaid with gold and blue paste - these were probably safe positions.
+Every fifth hole, as well as the central panel, was inlaid with gold and blue paste-these were probably safe positions.
 Moves were determined by the throw of a die.
 The gold studs may have once capped the pegs.
 The board's form resembles a Mycenaean shield, suggesting a connection with the Aegean world.
 Some have referred to the game of fifty-eight holes as the shield game, but other examples have a palm-tree configuration.
-JG

-D. 5473

-51. GRIFFIN PLAQUE
+GRIFFIN PLAQUE

-lvory

-Israel, Megiddo, Stratum VIIA Excavated under the direction of Gordon Loud, 1936-1937 Late Bronze Age IIB, ca. 1300-1200 BC H: 3.8; L: 9.4 cm OIM A22212
+Ivory Israel, Megiddo, Stratum VIIA Excavated in 1936-37 Late Bronze Age IIB, ca. 1300-1200 BC A22212